Particular/docs.particular.net/samples/scaleout/senderside-and-distributor/sample.md

  - samples/scaleout/senderside
 ---

-The sample demonstrates differences in behavior of some of NServiceBus APIs that depend on the scaling out method.
+The sample demonstrates differences in behavior of some of the NServiceBus APIs that depend on the scaling out method.

 ## Prerequisites